raas-dev/configent/README.md

 [Lima](https://github.com/lima-vm/lima) is used for creating Linux VMs on QEMU.

 The aforementioned shims create and start the necessary virtual machines:
-VM 'ubuntu' for rootless dockerd, VM 'debian' for rootless containerd and VM 'fedora' for rootless podman.
+VM 'ubuntu' for rootless docker, VM 'debian' for rootless containerd and VM 'fedora' for rootless podman.

 In addition, VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes.